HenrikMader/RAG_public/README.md

 Install the other libraries with pip for x86 and with conda (rocketce or defaults as the channel)

 ## Usage

+Note that every step has been done beforehand, so you do not need to build up the VectorDB or convert the pdfs into markdown.
+Just run python run_model.py and the Gradio frontend should come up.
+If you do want to go through the steps manually, then follow along.
+Also note, that you can enrich this application with your own RedBooks.
+This is also described in the following.
+Look at the architecture.png file to get an overall feel for this application.

 ### 1. Convert the pdf files into a markdown file